(( Knots )) A Faster way to Tie // Segment Knotting

-These images show the sections and the order in which they have to be knotted.
+These images show the segments and the order in which they have to be knotted.

-You have to start with the red section 1, it's basically the rest of a big diamond.
+You have to start with the red segment 1, it's basically the rest of a big diamond.

 After that first triangle you start with the rest of the pattern, the chevron (black) 2.
 After finishing this chevron you have the base to do both side triangles (orange) 3.
 And once you've finished these you can do the beginning of the big diamond (yellow) 4.
 Knot the small diamond (green) 5 after that, then finish the big diamond (blue) 6.
 Then you can proceed with 2 again: another chevron.
 From there, the pattern repeats in other colors.

-There's no 'one right way' in section knotting though!
+There's no 'one right way' in segment knotting though!
 Whatever is comfortab

 Uploaded photos (see all 4)